I received an email asking about my secret to maintaining positivity and showing up on Facebook daily. So, I’m going to share my answer with you all.

 I think mental health is very similar, requiring as much attention and concentrated effort as keeping our bodies healthy.
 The problem is that most people pay little attention to this aspect of themselves.
 And then, just like poor health, it catches up with us eventually, especially in a crisis.

 So what is my secret?

-This is what I do:
+Read and listen to things that feed my mind.
 This is like nutrition for the brain.
-Being around people who have lower energy, listening to the news, reading the newspaper, or even reading a rant on social media is like junk food.
-A little bit once in a while is ok, but it should not be your daily diet.
-I listen to awesome audio books about self-improvement, listen to CD’s in my car about personal development, read every day a book that will help me grow.
-My only junk food is TV and I watch what I want, that is my little bit of junk food.
-When I see a rant on social, I will not read it, it really is only someone’s opinion (which they are entitled to), but I don’t have to buy into it or agree.
+Being around people with lower energy, listening to the news, reading the newspaper, or even reading a rant on social media is like junk food.
+A little bit occasionally is okay, but it should not be your daily diet.
+I listen to awesome audiobooks about self-improvement, CDs in my car about personal development, and read a book daily that will help me grow.
+My only junk food is TV, and I watch what I want; that is my little bit of junk food.
+When I see a rant on social, I will not read it.
+It is only someone’s opinion (which they are entitled to), but I don’t have to buy into it or agree.